compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Plotting a Model**

-There is now a new function in PipeMaster to plot your model, this function is a wrapper of the PlotMS function from the POPdemog r-package.
-I have not tested it extensivelly, if you find bugs please send me an email (marcelo.gehara@gmail.com).
+There is now a new function in PipeMaster to plot your model.
+This function is a wrapper of the PlotMS function from the POPdemog r-package.
+I have not tested it extensively yet, if you find bugs please send me an email (marcelo.gehara@gmail.com).

 ```
 %%R